IAState-Solution-Center/sc_software/README.md

-# printer_scraper
+# SC Software
-Scraper software for ISU Sol Ctr
+Software for use in the ISU Solution Center.